Why focus on butt exercises? Well, 2016 was dubbed by many as the year of the butt. But so was 2015. And 2014… 2013…

 - Pause, and then stand back up, contracting your glutes forcefully as you return to the starting position.

-“To maximize the effectiveness of the squat, you have to feel your glutes throughout the movement,” says Trevor Thieme, C.S.C.S., Beachbody’s fitness and nutrition content manager.
+“To maximize the effectiveness of the squat, you have to feel your glutes throughout the movement,” says Trevor Thieme, C.S.C.S., BODi’s executive director of fitness and nutrition content.
 “Actively engage them—don’t just drop down and stand back up mindlessly.”

 Make it harder: Do the dumbbell squat, holding a pair of weights at arm’s length by your sides as you perform the exercise.